-Due to the capabilities of this metric, quantization artefacts and changes in the image details visibility can be quantified where they happen.
+Due to the capabilities of this metric, quantisation artifacts and changes in the image details visibility can be quantified where they happen.
 Therefore, it can be employed to validate the quality of expansion algorithms avoiding time consuming psychophysical experiments.
-Authors presented a few examples where they applied the metric to expanded images showing when the signal starts to be distorted in function of the expansion, see Figure 9 for an example.
+Authors presented a few examples where they applied the metric to expanded images showing when the signal starts to be distorted in function of the expansion, see Figure 14 for an example.

 3.6.4.
-Pairwise comparisons studies for image visualisation and image based lighting
+Pairwise Comparisons Studies for Image Visualisation and Image Based Lighting